adamsilver/fdpb/01-a-registration-form.md

 ![Password reveal](.)

-To do this, you'll need to use Javascript to inject a button next to the input.
-When clicked it toggles both the `type` attribute from `password` to `text` and the label from “Show password” to “Hide password”.
+To do this, you'll need to use Javascript to inject a `<button>` next to the input.
+The `<button>` is perfect and most of the time it should be your go-to element for changing anything with Javascript.
+That is, except for changing location which is what links are for.
+When clicked it toggles both the `type` attribute between `password` and `text` and the label between “Show password” to “Hide password”.

 ```JS
 function PasswordReveal(el) {